NUKnightLab/TimelineJS3/DEPLOYING.md

 * npm run stage_dev

 To stage a new release of TimelineJS, use `npm run stage_latest`.
 This will ask you for a version number (tag), build the code, and copy it to the appropriate versioned subdirectory of the `cdn.knightlab.com` repository, as well as copying it to the `/latest/` directory.
 In the rare case when you want to tag a version, but not change `latest`, use `npm run stage` although then copying that to `/latest/` is outside the scope of these tools.

+When a new version is deployed to the CDN, it should also be published to the npmjs repository.
+Do this by running `npm publish`.

 > **Note:** this does *not* deploy the new code.
 There is one more step--you must switch to the CDN repository, commit the new code, and deploy the repository.